 Fig 5b- In vitro phosphate solubilization as evidenced by zone of clearing

 We observed dynamic changes in phosphate solubilization capacity with time.
-Fig 6 depicts the mean phosphate solubilization (μg/ml) at 2, 5, and 9 days across all isolates, with shaded area representing standard deviation.
+Fig 6 depicts the mean phosphate solubilization (μg/mL) at 2, 5, and 9 days across all isolates, with shaded area representing standard deviation.
 Peak solubilization was observed at 5 days indicates optimal metabolic activity for phosphate release.
 High phosphate solubilization ability was recorded with 9 isolates obtained from both P-amended and P-starved conditions.
-It varied between 76.86 μg/ml and 73.89 μg/ml.
+It varied between 76.86 μg/mL and 73.89 μg/mL.
 This time-dependent pattern mirrors the metabolic adaptability of PSB in mineralizing insoluble phosphate, as reported by Pan and Cai (2023).
 A slight decline in some isolates after peak days hints at re-assimilation or precipitation phenomena (Jagadesh et al., 2024) suggesting variability in metabolic sustainability and phosphorus utilization efficiency among isolates.